 Undeclared Students.
-Undeclared students are advised to select a concentration by the end of the Fall semester (Year 1).
-If that choice has not been made, the student will meet with the GSBS Dean (or designee) no later than the start of the Spring semester for advice on selecting a mentor/concentration.
+Undeclared students are advised to select a concentration no earlier than the last day of class of the Fall semester (Year 1).
 Undeclared students must select a mentor and concentration by the end of the Spring semester (Year 1).
-To assist in making these choices there are two key procedures:
+To assist in making these choices:

-- a) At the earliest possible date, whether that be before or after New Student Orientation, the GSBS Dean (or a designee) will meet with each undeclared student and advise them regarding 1st-year course selection, lab rotations, GSBS policy for selecting a concentration, and other academic issues. - b) As part of the core curriculum course- Core V: Introduction to Biomedical Research (GSBS 5275), undeclared students will receive additional advising regarding choosing a mentor and a graduate concentration and will undertake a laboratory rotation of their choosing.
+- a) At the earliest possible date, whether that be before or after New Student Orientation, each firstyear student will meet with the First-year Student PhD Advisor to discuss Year 1 course selection, lab rotations, GSBS policy for selecting a concentration, and other academic issues. - b) Registration for Core IV and Core V (mandatory for all undeclared students). - Core IV Biomedical Seminar Series (GSBS 5174) - Core V Introduction to Biomedical Research (GSBS 5275).
+Undeclared students will undertake laboratory rotations of their choosing and receive additional advisement regarding choosing a mentor and a graduate concentration.